parmentelat/vnode-spawner/README.md

 so one way forward is to create a local bridge `br0` and attach `eth0` to that bridge

-the one-time configuration can be done by running the `install/create-bridge.sh` script
+the one-time configuration can be done by running the `install/create-bridge.sh` script;
+check the IFACE variable though

 **please be patient** because this involves `NetworkManager` and `nmcli`, and it takes some tens of seconds to settle, and during that time the host remains